dasch-swiss/dsp-tools/docs/create_onto.md

     instances.
 - _object_: The "object" defines the data type of the value that the property will store.
   The following object types are allowed:
-  - _TextValue_: Represents a text that may contain standoff markup
+  - _TextValue_: Represents a text that may contain internal standoff markup
   - _ColorValue_: A string in the form "#rrggbb" (standard web color format)
   - _DateValue_: represents a date.
 It is a string having the format "_calendar":"start":"end"
     - _calender_ is either _GREGORIAN_ or _JULIAN_